Dog and Cat Law (Ontario)

 The pound must hold the animal for a minimum period of time, during which the owner may attend to 'redeem' it (ie. get it back), "subject to the payment of such damages, fines and expenses as are required by law" [ARA s.20(5)].
 During this time the cat may not be destroyed - subject to exceptions for owner consent, and compassionate euthanasia if irremedially ill or injured.

 The 'minimum' redemption period established under the ARA is three days [s.20(1)], although the law allows municipalities to extend this time by by-law [ARA s.20(2)].
-For example, the City of Toronto extends it to a "minimum period of five days" [c.349-20B].
+The City of Toronto sets to a "minimum period of three days" [c.349-21B].

 Rules for counting time require that the day of the seizure be excluded [for more on counting time see Ch.3, s.4(c)].
 Note that these are minimum times, so the pound is free to exercise their discretion to keep the animal longer.

-Note that this is a very political area of law, and municipalities have widely varying 'leniency' policies, some having 'adoption-only' policies.
+Note that this is a very political area of law, and municipalities have widely varying 'leniency' policies, some having adoption-only ('no-kill') policies.

 iii.
 On Expiry of Redemption Period